• Skip to primary navigation

 With social media platforms creating features that highlight video content, it’s the perfect opportunity for video editors to pitch their services to businesses and personal brands.

-With Instagram stories, Youtube shorts, and Facebook My Day, these businesses would be looking to find someone that can edit their videos and chop them into multiple short clips.
+With Instagram stories, YouTube shorts, and Facebook My Day, these businesses would be looking to find someone who can edit their videos and chop them into multiple short clips.

 As a video editor, you don’t have to stick to one client.
 You could test your limit to see how many clients you can take on while still delivering a quality output.